 Santa Clara County

-MST’s Line 55 Monterey-San Jose Express and Line 79 Presidio-San Jose Express via Gilroy connect the Monterey Peninsula with the Santa Clara County cities of Gilroy, Morgan Hill and San Jose.
-Lines 55 and 79 stop at the Caltrain Station in Gilroy, offering connections to both Caltrain as well local VTA buses, while Morgan Hill is served by Line 55 only.
-For the convenience of students and faculty members, both Line 55 and Line 79 serve San Jose State University as they travel to and from the Diridon Train Station in downtown San Jose.
+MST’s Line 55 Monterey-San Jose Express connects the Monterey Peninsula with the Santa Clara County cities of Gilroy, Morgan Hill and San Jose.
+Line 55 stops at the Caltrain Stations in Gilroy and Morgan Hill, offering connections to both Caltrain as well local VTA buses.
+For the convenience of students and faculty members, Line 55 also serves San Jose State University as it travels to and from the Diridon Train Station in downtown San Jose.
 Here, MST customers can transfer to VTA light rail and local buses for free using their MST 31 Day Super GoPass, 31 Day Discount Super GoPass, 7 Day Super GoPass, 7 Day Discount Super GoPass.
 (Express buses require an additional fee).
 VTA daily and monthly passes are valid for a $2.50 credit on MST services.
 Check the transfer policies section below for more details.

 Transfer Policies between MST and Santa Clara Valley Transportation Authority (VTA)